jramachandran46-maker/pjas2025/README.md

-# pjas2025- For FULL EXPLANATION SEE FILES "PRESENTATION" and "RESEARCH PAPER"
+# pjas2025- For FULL EXPLANATION SEE FILES "USING CHAOS THEORY TO UNDERSTAND..." and "RESEARCH PAPER"

 Independent research project investigating whether particles carried by convection currents in boiling water exhibit chaotic motion — specifically, whether their trajectories form a strange attractor in phase space.